 3. Shop Smart

-When food shopping, look for high-volume, low-calorie food options.
-Fresh fruits and vegetables, whole grains, and lean proteins are all great choices.
-Stock up on healthy snacks like cut-up fruits and vegetables, nuts or seeds, and low-fat dairy products to have on hand when hunger strikes.
+Stock up on healthy snacks such as cut-up fruits and vegetables, nuts or seeds, and low-fat dairy products that you can have on hand when hunger strikes.

-Other ways to ensure you shop smart include stocking up on frozen fruits and vegetables, buying foods in bulk when possible, and shopping at local farmer’s markets for seasonal produce.
+Other ways of ensuring you shop smart include stocking up on frozen fruits and vegetables, buying foods in bulk when possible, and shopping at local farmer’s markets for seasonal produce.

 Going grocery shopping on a full stomach (so you don’t purchase impulsively) and sticking to a shopping list can also help.
-Avoid aisles that contain unhealthy snacks and ultra processed foods.
+You should avoid the aisles that contain unhealthy snacks and ultra-processed foods.

 Eating slowly and savoring your food is a key part of volume eating.
 This helps you recognize when you’re full and minimize overeating.
-Take breaks between bites and pay attention to feelings of fullness and satisfaction.
+You should take breaks between bites and pay attention to feelings of fullness and satisfaction.

-Slowing down and savoring your food is also a good way to enjoy your meals and get more pleasure out of food.
+Slowing down and savoring your food is also a good way of enjoying your meals and getting more pleasure out of food.

-To amplify the benefits of this way of eating (also called mindful eating), try to limit distractions while you eat.
-Avoid watching TV, scrolling through social media or reading during mealtimes.
+To amplify the benefits of this way of eating (also called mindful eating), try to limit any distractions while you eat.
+Avoid watching TV, scrolling through social media, or reading at mealtimes.

 Remember that adopting these tactics requires patience and consistency.
 It may take some time to adjust to a new eating routine, but the long-term benefits of feeling satisfied and nourished will be well worth the effort.